Driving: Driveability

 Driveability of a vehicle means the smooth delivery of power, as demanded by the driver.
 Typical causes of driveability degradation are rough idling, misfiring, surging, hesitation, or insufficient power.

 Driving laws

 Drivers are subject to the laws of the jurisdiction in which they are driving.

 International conventions

-Geneva convention requires drivers to be 18 years old.
+Some jurisdictions submit to some or all of the requirements of the Geneva Convention on Road Traffic of 1949.

-Vienna convention requires additional skills for drivers.
+Additionally, the Vienna Convention on Road Signs and Signals standardises road signs, traffic lights and road markings to improve safety.

 Local driving laws

 The rules of the road, driver licensing and vehicle registration schemes vary considerably between jurisdictions, as do laws imposing criminal responsibility for negligent driving, vehicle safety inspections and compulsory insurance.
 Most countries also have differing laws against driving while under the influence of alcohol or other drugs.
 Aggressive driving and road rage have become problems for drivers in some areas.

 Some countries require annual renewal of the driver's license.
 This may require getting through another driving test or vision screening test to get recertified.
 Also, some countries use a points system for the driver's license.
 Both techniques (annual renewal with tests, points system) may or may not improve road safety compared to when the driver is not continuously or annually evaluated.